sgkaufman/RMS_extra_tools/README.md

 Error Check and File Cleanup utility: Check_and_Clean

-    06/16/2023  20:30 PM             3,186 Check_and_Clean.py
+    06/16/2023         3,186 Check_and_Clean.py
-    06/12/2023  11:34 AM             8,830 Check_and_Clean.sh
+    06/17/2023         8,834 Check_and_Clean.sh
-    06/05/2023  02:30 PM            35,823 LICENSE
+    06/05/2023        35,823 LICENSE
-    06/16/2023  22:13 PM            10,205 README.md
+    06/17/2023        10,342 README.md

 These RMS utility files can be used by RMS/GMN stations.
-They were written by Peter Eschman and Steve Kaufman, who are part of the New Mexico Meteor Array (NMMA).
+They were written by Peter Eschman and Steve Kaufman, of the New Mexico Meteor Array (NMMA).
 They enable error checking of  RMS/GMN data, and store the results in the <Station_ID>_Fits_Counts.txt file which is located in the ~/RMS_data directory.
 One new data line is added to the txt file each morning.
 This file is a very compact summary of station status, and can also be used to add notes manually regarding refocusing the camera, a new platepar file, or other details.

 The Check_and_Clean utility checks for missing data by counting the number of fits files in the capture directory and checking that total against the number expected from the capture duration for that night.
 This indirectly checks for dropped frames, because dropped frames delay the start of the next fits file, which reduces the remaining time available to capture new fits files.
 At the end of error checking, you have the option automate the removal of older files and directories.

 In the instructions below, the ~ symbol is a shorthand for the "HOME" directory path.
 In most cases on the Raspberry Pi, "~" means "/home/pi".

-Start a terminal session.
-Usually this puts you in ~/source/RMS, and if so, you need to cd .. to the ~/source directory.
+To install the Check_and_Clean utility, start a terminal session.
+Usually this puts you in ~/source/RMS, and if so, you need to execute the command "cd .." to move to the ~/source directory.
 At this point your terminal session should be in ~/source.

 Enter this command to clone the Check_and_Clean files to your station: